envmetagen/metabinkit/README.md

 #### How do I choose thresholds?

 `metabin` is not a classifer, in that it does not attempt to find optimal binning thresholds.
 All settings are user-defined.
-The thresholds should be based on an analysis of the target amplicon.
+The thresholds should be based on an analysis of the target DNA region.
+It is possible that a future version of metabinkit will include classifer functionality.
 For further reading consider exploring:

 - [Alberdi et al. 2017 Scrutinizing key steps for reliable metabarcoding of environmental samples](https://doi.org/10.1111/2041-210X.12849)
 - [Richardson et al. 2016 Evaluating and optimizing the performance of software commonly used for the taxonomic classification of DNA metabarcoding sequence data](https://doi.org/10.1111/1755-0998.12628)